ray-project/ray/doc/source/ray-observability/user-guides/cli-sdk.rst

 .. note::

     This feature requires a full installation of Ray using ``pip install "ray[default]"``.
-This feature also requires the dashboard component to be available.
-The dashboard component needs to be included when starting the Ray cluster, which is the default behavior for ``ray start`` and ``ray.init()``.
+This feature also requires that the dashboard component is available.
+The dashboard component needs to be included when starting the Ray Cluster, which is the default behavior for ``ray start`` and ``ray.init()``.

 .. note::